PJIEL 2022/II is out

-Read More Read more about PJIEL 2022/II is outThe editors are pleased to present issue 2022/II of the Pécs Journal of International and European Law, published by the Centre for European Research and Education of the Faculty of Law of the University of Pécs.
+Read More Read more about PJIEL 2023/I-II is outThe editors are pleased to present issue 2023/I-II. of the Pécs Journal of International and European Law, published by the Centre for European Research and Education of the Faculty of Law of the University of Pécs.

 As always, a word of sincere gratitude is due to the anonymous peer reviewers of the current issue.

-We encourage the reader, also on behalf of the editorial board, to consider the PJIEL as a venue for publications.
-With your contributions, PJIEL aims to remain a trustworthy and up-to-date journal of international and European law issues.
+As always, we encourage the reader to consider the PJIEL as a venue for your publications.
+With your contributions, PJIEL aims to remain a trustworthy and up-to-date journal of international and EU law issues.

 The Centre for European Research and Education was founded in 1996 by the Senate of the University of Pécs (then Janus Pannonius University) to function as an independent university institution.
 From 1998 on – in accordance with the beginning of Hungary’s EU-accession process – several other centres of European Studies were founded throughout Hungary, financed through government grants.
 Their main aim has been the organising and maintenance of European studies education and training.
 Read more.